bongochong/CombinedPrivacyBlockLists/README.md

 + [**PAC Updater**](/PACupdater/) - Template for a bash script that automatically updates and uploads an ad-blocking PAC file to your server of choice.
 Requires configuration before running.
 LiGnux and other Unix-like operating systems only.

 - [**Windows Versions of these Tools**](/WindowsUtils/) - Fully functional Windows versions of all the utilities listed above.
 Compatible with both 32 and 64-bit versions of Windows.
+You may also want to check out my [Combined Windows Privacy Utilities software suite](https://github.com/bongochong/CWP-Utilities), as improved versions of these tools are provided within an easy-to-use and coherent interface in there.

 These tools are modified versions of the ones I run on my LiGnux box.
 I've tested them several times and they work with no issues.
 Some of them have dependencies, so make sure you inspect their respective readme files, and that your system has the relevant programs if you plan on using my tools.
 The LiGnux scripts should work on OS X, so long as dependencies are met.
 The Windows scripts include ports of several LiGnux binaries, so no additional software will be necessesary for those unless otherwise noted.
 All of my tools clean up after themselves, and leave no extraneous or intermediary files behind.